ROZALIYA0206/whitepaper/technical.md

 ![alt text](https://i.imgur.com/1ew2b6H.png "Market Data Model")

-#### 2.2 Node Weight
+#### 2.2 Node Weighting

-We anticpate a ranking algorithm to reward nodes which are truthful and provide consistant accurate information.
+We anticpate a reputation algorithm to reward nodes which are truthful and provide consistant accurate information.
 Nodes with a higher reputation will be prioritized to provide data over its weaker brothers.

+Rublix will attempt to providing reputable data on-chain by:

+* Providing agent incentives across the network
+* Incorporating stake disincentives to put a cost on malicious behavior
+* Developing a strong, statistics based reputation engine which incorporates a degree of machine learning in future iterations
+* Developing a scalable, decentralized reputation score system which allows the network to store historically informed reputation scores across all nodes, or so that nodes are enabled to inquire about reputation information via other nodes which have transacted with the agent in question

 #### 2.3 Remaining Trustless